The person behind LM Training

 If there are any topics you wish I would discuss or questions you have feel free to email me at any time.
 If you are one of those people that wants to jump right in, check out my blog!
 You can follow me on these social media channels: Facebook, Instagram, TikTok (@coachlyndseym) and YouTube

-Start learning from me through my podcast, “Lessons with Coach Lyndsey M,” or my Substack Newsletter - both updated biweekly.
+Start learning from me through my Substack Newsletter - updated monthly.

 Thanks for reading, it’s certainly been a journey!
 Remember through whatever struggles you face, you are stronger than you think.
 As my favorite author Glennon Doyle says, “we can do hard things!”.